nbltrust/Jadepool-API/source/index.html.md

 }
 ```

-This endpoint enables you to fetch reward amount at a specified validator.
+This endpoint enables you to fetch everyone's total reward amount at a specified validator.

 *HTTP Request*